jolicode/Harvest-Forecast-tools/README.md

 ## Todo

  * add a weekly recap of Forecast assignments and send it with Slack or email;
- * make the app configurable, with support for several accounts;
  * add a Slack-bot to access the various features;
- * switch forecast auth to OAuth, once a public API will be available.